Delaware Incorporation: Everything You Need to Know

 How to Incorporate in Delaware

-In order to incorporate in Delaware, you must file a Certificate of Incorporation with the Delaware Division of Corporations which can be found on its website.
-Some of the required information includes name of the corporation, registered agent’s information, amount of stock, and the value of each share.
+To incorporate in Delaware, you must file a Certificate of Incorporation with the Delaware Division of Corporations which can be found on its website.
+Some of the required information includes the name of the corporation, the registered agent’s information, the amount of stock, and the value of each share.
 The filing fee is $89, and it typically takes two to three weeks for this form to be processed.

 Delaware incorporation costs